orsinium/art.orsinium.dev/content/posts/poetry/not-good-enough.md

 tags: [G2K]
 ---

+This poem is composed from several drafts that I made on different days, giving it an interesting mix of "I'm broken" and "nothing will break me" moods.
+I find it to be a nice break from my usually consistent (and so perhaps too clean and boring) poetry.

+I use 3-line verses where the first two lines line with each other and the last line rhymes with the last line from another verse.
+Can you hear it?
+IDK but I watned to try anyway.

+---

+<audio controls src="/not-good-enough.ogg" preload="metadata"></audio>

 You said I am not good enough
 That I do not deserve your love
 We can't end what didn't start